 It is possible to add, modify, or delete values for profile properties manually.
 You can do this either in the detailed view of a profile property in the widget or in the lightbox showing the full profile.
 You can change an existing value by clicking on it, and add a new value by clicking on "add value" (which appears on hover).
-This lets you test how a profile property affects the segments the current user belongs to and therefore which interactions will be executed.
+This lets you test how a profile property affects the segments the current user belongs to and therefore which dialogues or interactions will be executed.

 Saving a profile as a persona